-Chapter II: Entities under the NDHE, Applicable Law and Governance Structure
+II: Entities under the NDHE, Applicable Law and Governance Structure

-5. Entities under the NDHE and applicable laws
+5. Entities under the NDHE and Applicable Laws

-- 5.1 The NDHM shall specify the procedure for permitting different classes of entities such as data fiduciaries, data processors, Health Information Providers, Health Information Users, repositories and Health ID Providers to operate in the NDHE. - 5.2 Such procedures shall provide, inter alia, for the eligibility criteria, authorization/ registration process, obligations, and terms and conditions for the entities mentioned in Clause 5.1 above. - 5.3 All entities to which this Policy is applicable must adhere to and comply with all applicable laws, and rules and regulations made thereunder, and any other standards pertaining to data protection, processing of personal or sensitive personal data, informational privacy, and information technology that may currently be in force in India.
+- 5.1.
+The NHA shall specify the procedure for permitting different classes of entities such as data fiduciaries, data processors, Health Information Providers, Health Information Users and repositories to operate in the NDHE. - 5.2.
+Such procedures shall provide, inter alia, for the eligibility criteria, integration process, obligations, and terms and conditions for the entities mentioned in Clause 5.1 above. - 5.3.
+All entities to which this Policy is applicable must adhere to and comply with all applicable laws, and rules and regulations made thereunder, and any other standards pertaining to data protection, processing of personal or sensitive personal data, informational privacy, and information technology that may currently be in force in India.